 Students are encouraged to get involved in the activities available on campus.
-Robotics, leadership, yearbook, and sports teams are some of the activities offered.
+Robotics, Gaming, leadership, yearbook, Girls on the Run and sports teams are some of the activities offered.
 A variety of activities occur throughout the year, including assemblies, concerts, dress-up days, rallies, semester showcases, service projects, special events, field trips, and graduation.